Super Friends (1980 TV series): Format

 With Super Friends, the series abandoned the production of half-hour episodes (which was the case for the previous two Super Friends series), in favor of the production of seven-minute shorts.
 During the original airings, each episode would be followed by a half-hour rerun from one of the previous six years.
 Meanwhile, the second season from 1981–1982 was a shorter season due to a writers' strike.

 Main characters

-These new adventures featured appearances by the core group of the five classic Super Friends (Aquaman, Batman, Robin, Superman and Wonder Woman) along with Zan, Jayna, and Gleek.
+These new adventures featured appearances by the core group of the five classic Super Friends (Aquaman, Batman, Robin, Superman and Wonder Woman) along with the Wonder Twins and Gleek.
 A 1981 episode titled "Evil from Krypton" depicted the Superman's Fortress of Solitude with a somewhat crystalline exterior and without the giant key, reminiscent of its film appearances.
-There were also guest appearances from members previously depicted in Challenge of the Superfriends as well as the original Hanna Barbera created hero El Dorado (debuting in the second season), who was added to the show to make the Super Friends more culturally diverse.
+There were also guest appearances from members previously depicted in Challenge of the Superfriends as well as El Dorado (debuting in the second season), who was created for the series to add racial diversity.

 In El Dorado's debut episode "Alien Mummy", it is revealed that he is of a Mexican descent.
 The narrator sets the scene by describing the location as 'ancient Aztec ruins in the Mexican wilderness'.
 One of El Dorado's lines is "these are the mysterious ruins of my people".
-Black Vulcan is able to spot-weld microelectronics as demonstrated in the episode "Dive to Disaster".